madvoid/SimpleNet/NOTES.md

 	* Scaling inputs to [-1,1] span.
 This one helped a lot
 	* *Not* scaling targets to [-1,1].
 This helped a lot too
 	* Adding regularization
+	* Momentum works fairly well.
+More tests need to be run to see how well

 * The following items reduce or didn't affect network performance
 	* Validation failure happens very rarely.
 May not be necessary

+* Miscellaneous Notes:
+	* Start with a low number of hidden nodes and slowly increase to (hopefully) increase accuracy